American Beauty (1999 film): Accolades

 In February 2000, American Beauty was nominated for eight Academy Awards; its closest rivals, The Cider House Rules and The Insider, received seven nominations each.
 In March 2000, the major industry labor organizations all awarded their top honors to American Beauty; perceptions had shifted—the film was now the favorite to dominate the Academy Awards.
 American Beauty's closest rival for Best Picture was still The Cider House Rules, from Miramax.
 Both studios mounted aggressive campaigns; DreamWorks bought 38 percent more advertising space in Variety than Miramax.
 On March 26, 2000, American Beauty won five Academy Awards: Best Picture, Best Director, Best Actor (Spacey), Best Original Screenplay and Best Cinematography.

 At the 53rd British Academy Film Awards, American Beauty won six of the 14 awards for which it was nominated: Best Film, Best Actor, Best Actress (Bening), Best Cinematography, Best Film Music and Best Editing.

-In 2000, the Publicists Guild of America recognized DreamWorks for the best film publicity campaign.
+In March 2000, the Publicists Guild of America recognized DreamWorks for the best film publicity campaign.

+MTV Movie Awards controversy

+In April 2000, controversy arose when the 2000 MTV Movie Awards initially nominated American Beauty for their annual award for Best Kiss between Kevin Spacey as Lester Burnham and Mena Suvari as Angela Hayes.
+DreamWorks rejected MTV's request for a clip, stating that they did not want to glorify the "inappropriate" kiss between the characters, a 42-year-old man and a 16-year-old girl.
+MTV rescinded the film's nomination afterward.

+Retrospective accolades

 In 2006, the Writers Guild of America ranked the screenplay number 38 on its list of the 101 greatest screenplays.